Cave Stories Introduction

-I visited many caves around the United States.
-I toured some spectacular caves in the west (Carlsbad Caverns and Ice Caves in New Mexico, Lehman Caves in Nevada's Great Basin National Park, Oregon Caves National Monument, and South Dakota's Jewel Cave and Wind Cave) as well as some further east (Kentucky's Mammoth Cave and Arkansas's Blanchard Springs Caverns among others).
+I visited many caves around the United States, including some spectacular ones in the west (Carlsbad Caverns and Ice Caves in New Mexico, Lehman Caves in Nevada's Great Basin National Park, Oregon Caves National Monument, and South Dakota's Jewel Cave and Wind Cave) as well as some further east (Kentucky's Mammoth Cave and Arkansas's Blanchard Springs Caverns).
 One highlight of my research was a trip through a wild cave (Cave of the Winds in Manitou Springs, Colorado).

-Caves are a tough sell in the world of publishing.
-Rather than allow my hard work to go to waste, I have decided to share some of the stories from that book with my on-line readers:
+Rather than allow my hard work to go to waste, I have decided to share some of the stories from that book:

 Cave of the Glowing Skulls -- an account of the discovery of a Honduras cave filled with human bones

-The Hidden Treasure of Lascaux Cave -- a visit to one of the most important treasures ever found in the world and now closed to most people
+The Hidden Treasure of Lascaux Cave -- a visit to one of the most important caves ever found and now closed to most people

 Six Months Alone in Midnight Cave -- an account of one of the most unusual--and longest--cave stays ever recorded